League of Peace and Freedom: Bern Congress (1868)

-The second congress of the League of Peace and Freedom took place in Berne from September 21 to 25, 1868.
+The second congress of the League of Peace and Freedom took place in Bern from September 21 to 25, 1868.
 Invited to be officially represented there, the International Workingmen's Association (IWA) decided a few days earlier, at its Brussels Congress, not to send a delegation there.

 The Bern congress was mainly marked by lively debates during the discussion on "the relationship of the economic and social question with that of peace and freedom", between the democratic majority (Gustave Chaudey, Friborg, etc.) and the socialist minority (Mikhail Bakunin, Walery Mroczkowski, Élisée Reclus, Giuseppe Fanelli, Aristide Rey, etc.).
 The Socialists presented the following resolution:

 At the end of the discussions this resolution was rejected by the congress.
 On September 25, the socialist minority decided to quit the League for Peace and Freedom and to create the International Alliance of Socialist Democracy.

 The Lausanne Congress (1869)

 The Bern Congress was nearly the last.
 The central committee, one of whose main tasks was to prepare the next meeting of the League, performed its mission very poorly and it was the Geneva committee which had to take the initiative for the 3rd Congress.
 On July 11, 1869, the Lausanne congress saw the election of a new central committee headed by Jules Barni.
 He proposed the following discussion program: determining the bases of a federal organization for Europe, the problems of the Eastern question and the Polish question in relation to the principles of the League.
 The committee decided to offer the honorary presidency to Victor Hugo, who officially accepted in a letter of September 5, 1869.
 It was during this congress that Ferdinand Buisson read a speech which ended with the famous tirade: "children to say to themselves: a uniform is a livery, and any livery is ignominious, that of the priest and that of the soldier, that of the magistrate and that of the lackey."